 The experience differs from radio-style listening.
 While it gives you more control over discovery and personalization, it’s no longer the simple channel-based approach.

 In an age that prioritizes automation, Apple Music’s preference for the human touch helps with radio-style programming.
-This philosophy is embodied in Beats 1, Apple Music’s premier radio station that runs nonstop music — mixed by DJs — on live radio shows.
+This philosophy is embodied in Apple Music 1, Apple Music’s premier radio station that runs nonstop music mixed by DJs on live radio shows.

-Beyond Beats 1, Apple Music has some more generic radio stations for those who simply want to listen to say, classic rock, jazz, or Top 40 hits.
-There are also non-music stations such as BBC News and ESPN, creating a menagerie of options that are hard to … well, beat.
+Beyond Apple Music 1, Apple Music has some more generic radio stations for those who simply want to listen to, say, classic rock, jazz, or Top 40 hits.
+There are also non-music stations such as BBC News and ESPN, creating a menagerie of options that are hard to beat.

 Winner: Apple Music

 Apple Music costs the industry-standard $10 per month, as does Spotify Premium, Tidal Premium, Pandora’s on-demand service, and just about every other on-demand subscription service on the block (Amazon Music Unlimited costs $10 per month for existing users or $8 for new users and those with an Amazon Prime subscription).
 Right now, new subscribers get Apple Music free for three months.
-Apple originally hoped to undercut its competitors by offering its standard service for $8, or even $5 per month, but that plan was derailed by the major labels that own the rights to the vast majority of the company’s catalog.
+Apple originally hoped to undercut its competitors by offering its standard service for $8 or even $5 per month, but that plan was derailed by the major labels that own the rights to the vast majority of the company’s catalog.
 To make an Apple Music or Spotify subscription a bit more appealing, both companies offer special family packs that allow customers to add up to six individual accounts for a total of just $15 per month.

 There’s another way to save some cash on both services.
 New users with an applicable student email can get a discounted monthly subscription of just $5.
 Both add a bit more for that bargain, with Spotify offering ad-supported Hulu access with Showtime into the mix, while Apple will hook the studious up with Apple TV+.

-Considering Apple grants every prospective subscriber three months of Apple Music for free, the service may be sweeping away more of Spotify’s user base than CEO Daniel Ek would like to acknowledge.
+Considering Apple grants every prospective subscriber three months of Apple Music for free, the service may be sweeping away more of Spotify’s audience than CEO Daniel Ek would like to acknowledge.
 However — and this is key — Apple does not have a free, ad-based tier like Spotify, which is a big reason the Swedish company was able to corral so many users in the first place.
 The majority of Spotify’s users listen for free, and that’s better than any three-month trial or discounted yearlong subscription Apple could offer — and the sole reason it takes home the crown for having the most competitive subscription fees.
 Not to mention, new Spotify users can currently nab two months of Premium for free.

 User interface and mobile experience

 Despite Apple’s penchant for minimalist design, Apple Music’s mobile interface was less than intuitive out of the gate.
-With the subsequent releases of iOS 10 and iOS 11, however, the cumbersome layout became a more streamlined experience that music lovers should appreciate.
+With the subsequent releases of iOS 10 and iOS 11, however, the cumbersome layout became a more streamlined experience.
 The library is now on the homepage of the Music app — all the music you own can be accessed in this tab, and you can easily filter by Playlists, Artists, Albums, Songs, and Downloaded Music, just in case you don’t want to waste your precious mobile data.